Whatsapp Icon

 Another avenue to explore is crowdfunding through platforms like GoFundMe, where patients can share their stories and receive financial support from their community and beyond.

 Finally, it's worth mentioning that diet plays a role in colon health.
-While undergoing screening, adopting a fiber-rich vegetarian diet with plenty of whole grains, fruits, and vegetables can support colon health and potentially reduce the risk of colon cancer.
+While undergoing screening, adopting a fibre-rich vegetarian diet with plenty of whole grains, fruits, and vegetables can support colon health and potentially reduce the risk of colon cancer.

 Remember, the cost should not deter anyone from getting a colonoscopy for cancer screening.
 With the right resources and support, this critical procedure can be more affordable and accessible.